GAZEBO PLANS – Free DIY Blueprints For A Hexagonal Gazebo

 Fix the position of the boards firmly by tightening the nuts.
 Mark the ground at the end of each of the boards to mark the position for the foundation posts.

 Make sure you follow the gazebo plans carefully which digging the foundation.
 This is extra important!
 Dig the foundation holes of a depth of about 450 mm.
-Tie the post supports with string or wire to the end of the boards forming the base of the gazebo and ensure that the outer edge of each post support is exactly level with the board’s edge.
+Tie the post supports with string or wire to the end of the boards forming the base and ensure that the outer edge of each post support is exactly level with the board’s edge.

 Lay the base template boards with the post supports in the foundation holes.
 Fill the foundation holes with concrete and adjust the location of each post support after the final hole has been filled.
 Leave the concrete to set for a day.